 If you want to buy Travelcards and Bus & Tram Passes that are valid for longer than a month on your Oyster card, you need to fill out a form to register it.

 You can do this at:

 If you add your Oyster card to a contactless and Oyster account, you can buy monthly and longer period Travelcards online without registering it.
-Visitor Oyster cards can't be registered or protected.
+Visitor Oyster cards can't be registered.

 If your Oyster card only has pay as you go credit on it, you can lend it to someone else, even if the card is registered in your name.

 An Oyster card can't be used by anyone other than the registered user if it has one of the following on it: